Should You Include Face Serums In Your Beauty Routine?

 There are lots of different anti-aging products on the market, each one promising their own solution to younger looking skin.
 Face serums or anti-aging serums have become very popular in the last few years, but as with most beauty products there are many different formulations that make it difficult to select the right one for your skin.
 So let’s take a look at face serums – just what are they, why are they different to moisturizers and what’s the best way to include a facial serum into your beauty regime?

-A serum is a product specially formulated to help specific skin concerns, for example fine line and wrinkles, discolorations, age spots and sagging skin.
+A serum is a product specially formulated to help specific skin concerns, for example fine lines and wrinkles, discolorations, age spots and sagging skin.
 Compared to the type of moisturizers you may normally use every day, the molecules in a serum are much, much smaller, enabling the serum’s molecules to penetrate deeper into your skin than a regular moisturizer.

 Serums are lighter than most moisturizers and more importantly, they have a lot more active ingredients, which are delivered deep within your skin to where they can actively improve the condition of your complexion.
 Serums are not usually oily and will quickly absorb into your skin, making them a dream come true under makeup!
 The texture of serums is fairly thick, similar to a gel, but not too thick so that it cannot be delivered via a dropper – most brands either use a dropper or a pump to deliver the serum.